ctsit/mobile_api_request_to_survey/README.md

 - Still in **Control Center > External Modules** configure the module with a URL and an optional descriptive text.
 Lastly, activate this module for all projects.

 ## How to use
 This module requires a URL to be provided as part of the system settings.
-In addition, you may provide an optional descriptive text that allows html formatting.
+In addition, you may include an optional descriptive text, which may include html formatting.
 Such text will appear on the **REDCap Mobile App** page before the title **What is the REDCap Mobile App?**.

-For example, a configuration may look like
+An example of a configuration for the system settings is as follows:

 	URL:
     https://redcap.example.org/surveys/?s=DUPrXGmx3L